Foundation / Corporation

 -Only programs in Colorado, Hawaii, Minnesota, Wyoming, and limited counties in Texas may apply.
 Eligible counties in Texas are located in the Rio Grande River Valley (Cameron, Hidalgo, Starr, and Willacy counties), Deep East Texas (Angelina, Houston, Jasper, Nacogdoches, Newton, Polk, Sabine, San Augustine, San Jacinto, Shelby, Trinity, and Tyler counties), and the Brazos Valley (Brazos, Burleson, Grimes, Leon, Madison, Robertson, and Washington counties).

--The applicant community must have a population of 10,000 or fewer and must be able to demonstrate rural characteristics of their location
+-The applicant community must have a population of 10,000 or less and must be able to demonstrate rural characteristics of their location

 Funds will be available for: